Using Heatmaps – Node View

 This makes it easy to visually compare teams without scanning rows of data.

-- Use the controls on the right-hand side of the screen to zoom into specific departments or divisions
+2. Use the controls on the right-hand side to zoom into departments or divisions, hide locked or analysis/demographic teams and explore deeper structural layers by expanding down the display layers

 This supports both high-level scanning and focused exploration.